vmware-tanzu-labs/educates-training-platform/docs/workshop-content/workshop-instructions.md

 Escaping of code block content
 ------------------------------

-Because the [Liquid](https://www.npmjs.com/package/liquidjs) template engine is applied to workshop content, it is necessary to escape content in code blocks which conflicts with the syntactic elements of the Liquid template engine.
-To escape such elements you will need to suspend processing by the template engine for that section of workshop content to ensure it is rendered correctly.
+When using the ``classic`` renderer, the [Liquid](https://www.npmjs.com/package/liquidjs) template engine is applied to workshop content.
+If it is necessary to escape content in code blocks which conflicts with the syntactic elements of the Liquid template engine, to escape such elements you will need to suspend processing by the template engine for that section of workshop content to ensure it is rendered correctly.
 This can be done using a Liquid ``{% raw %}...{% endraw %}`` block.

 ~~~
 {% raw %}